SPLAT: Speech-Language Joint Pre-Training for Spoken Language Understanding: Method

 \section{Method}

-In this section we introduce AlignNet, a model for learning joint contextual representation of speech and language.
-The model consists of a speech module and a language module that share a similar architecture learning algorithm.
-Both modules are first pre-trained with unannotated speech or text data.
-Then, we leverage an alignment task with a small amount of paired speech and transcript data to align the representations from both modules in a shared latent semantic space so that the information learned by the language module is transferred to the speech module.
+In this section we present SPLAT, a framework for learning joint contextual representations of speech and language.
+The model consists of a speech module and a language module that share a similar architecture and learning algorithm.
+The pre-training of SPLAT is divided into two steps.
+First, we individually pre-train the speech and language modules using unannotated speech and text, respectively.
+Then, we leverage a simple yet effective alignment task that uses only a small amount of paired speech and text data to align the representations from both modules in a shared latent semantic space such that the information learned by the language module is transferred to the speech module.
 After pre-training, the language module is discarded and only the speech module is used in downstream tasks.

-Below we formally describe the two modules~(§\ref{sec:speech_module} and §~\ref{sec:language_module}), the alignment loss~(§\ref{sec:align_module}), and the training procedure~(§\ref{sec:procedure}).
-Figure~\ref{fig:architecture} provides an overview of AlignNet.
+Below we formally describe the procedures for pre-training the speech~(§\ref{sec:speech_module}) and language modules~(§\ref{sec:language_module}), and the alignment loss~(§\ref{sec:align_module}) for aligning the representations from the two modules.
+Figure~\ref{fig:architecture} provides an overview of the pre-training procedures of SPLAT.